Remember To Have Fun

 I put the camps into four different groups for the Boys (for the Girls please see the list of camps to find the equivalent camps and timing which differs slightly):

-3) A pure exposure camp such as the All-Academic Camp now at BABSON on July 1-2 (NEW DATES), which along with the Hoop Group Academic Elite camp June 25-27 and July 23-25 (they also have a smaller version in August), usually has 450+ players and 130+ coaches from all levels but D1 cannot attend this year due to the NCAA schedule in effect.
+3) A pure exposure camp such as the All-Academic Camp at BABSON on July 1-2 usually has 450+ players and 130+ coaches from all levels but D1 cannot attend due to the NCAA schedule in effect.
 D2 (the few academic ones) and the academic D3s are there.
-There are four others which fall into this group: my Academic Basketball Camp I will run June 27 to prepare players for the camp at BABSON 3 days later; Mike Weinstein’s Chicago events in August; the High Academic superbowl now in Seal Beach on (July 15-16) and the AAB Showcases in Seattle, Chicago and tbd. – I will be at most of these to speak to players and parents.
-For the Girls there is Hank Desantis’ Hoop Mountain New England event on June tbd leading into the All-Academic Camp at Babson (dates tbd); the academic superbowl is July 15-16.
-Hoop Group will have an academic camp tbd.
+There are four others which fall into this group: my Academic Basketball Camp on June 26 to prepare players for the camp at BABSON 4 days later; Mike Weinstein’s Chicago High Academic Showcase August 5; the High Academic probowl (taking the place of the superbowl) in Seal Beach on (July 15-16) and the Hoop Group Academic Elite Camp. – I will be at all of these to speak to players and parents.
+For the Girls there is Hank Desantis’ Hoop Mountain New England event on June tbd (my guess would be Saturday June 28) leading into the All-Academic Camp at Babson June 29-30; the academic probowl and Hoop Group will have a Girls academic camp tbd.
+The Ivy’s all have camps you will want to look at.

-4) Camps which offer highly beneficial teaching of skills through drills and a specific lesson plan.
-Point Guard College and other major camps (Hoop Group has position camps) which may have college coaches in attendance but are not focused on the academic student; rather, primarily on very good basketball at excellent camps focused on the general teaching aspects and are great for younger players but not for exposure of high academic rising seniors as the college coaches are not there just watching.
-For scholarship seeking players, please look at the Hoop Group Elite camps and the WCE Elite 100 showcases to find what you want.
+4) Camps which offer highly beneficial skill teaching through drills and a specific lesson plan.
+Point Guard College and other major camps (Hoop Group has several position camps) which may have college coaches in attendance but are not focused on the academic student; rather, primarily on very good basketball at excellent camps focused on the general teaching aspects and are great for younger players but not for exposure of high academic rising seniors as the college coaches are not there just watching.
+For scholarship seeking players, please look at the Hoop Group Invitation Only camp and the AOG (replacing WCE) Elite 100 showcases to find what you want.

 Four major points to consider when choosing the camps: